DerJantob/TSW2_Controller/README.md

 [<img src="/Screenshots/TSW2_Controller_Gameplay.jpg" width="400"/>](https://www.youtube.com/watch?v=thSA23tDu9M)
 ## Tutorials / help

-If you need help using the program you can look into the `Tutorials` folder.
+If you need help using the program you can look into the `Tutorials` folder, or watch the video.

 If that doesn't help you, just open a new issue